-Sam Falls was born in San Diego in 1984.
-He received his BA from Reed College in 2007 and his MFA from ICP-Bard in 2010.
+Sam Falls (b.
+1984 in San Diego) received his BA from Reed College in 2007 and his MFA from ICP-Bard in 2010.
 Though trained as a photographer, Falls often combines the medium with painting and sculpture to explore the potentials of combining color, digital renderings, and natural processes.

 Keenly aware of the implications of photography as a medium, he uses his work in a self-referential manner, pointing out both its strengths and shortcomings: “My images are not only investigating the medium’s potential as an art form, but also continue exploring photography’s capacity for representation and challenging its veracity.”
 Falls also makes use of materials borrowed from nature, exploring notions of temporality, change, and perception.